001honi/video-processing/homework-3/readme.md

 I have used non-intelligent or in other words video-specific method to pick the relavant pixels.
 The woody region in the scene is static but appears as moving in the flow field due to camera motion.
 I thought, sampling pixels from this woody region is the simplest way to reach to the camera motion parameters.

-Last, motion compensation section is removed due to its poor performance.
-However, it can be found a sample in videos folder.
+Last, motion compensation section is removed due to its poor performance; however, a sample can be found in videos folder.

 Sorry for unorganized scripts, this time.